mapillary/mapillary_tools/README.md

 ### `sample_video`

 `sample_video` tool will sample a video into images and insert capture time to the image EXIF.
-Capture time of sampled images is derived based on the video capture start time and sampling rate.
-If start time of video capture can not be obtained, current time is taken.
-This tool is an advanced tool and might require some experience with the import tools.
+Capture time is inserted based on the video start capture time and sampling rate.
+If video start capture time can not be extracted, it can be passed as an argument `--video_start_time "start time in epoch(milliseconds)"`, otherwise video start capture time is set to current timestamp, which requires advanced usage of the `process` tool in order to be geotagged.

 #### Examples